Michael A. Taylor Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.91 team ERA ranks 12th among all league pitching staffs.
+- The Guardians have the 11th-ranked team ERA among all MLB pitching staffs (3.88).

-- Guardians pitchers combine to allow the 10th-fewest home runs in baseball (32 total, one per game).
+- Guardians pitchers combine to give up 34 total home runs at a rate of one per game (to rank 11th in baseball).

-- Allen (1-1) makes the start for the Guardians, his third of the season.
+- Quantrill (1-2 with a 4.73 ERA and 17 strikeouts in 32 1/3 innings pitched) makes the start for the Guardians, his seventh of the season.

-- His last appearance was on Sunday against the Boston Red Sox, when the lefty went five innings, surrendering two earned runs while allowing four hits.
+- The right-hander's last appearance was on Monday against the New York Yankees, when he went 7 1/3 innings, surrendering two earned runs while allowing six hits.

+- The 28-year-old has an ERA of 4.73, with 4.7 strikeouts per nine innings, in six games this season.
+Opponents have a .287 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.